Chatnaut/Arclight/README.md

 <br />

-## Installation on Ubuntu 18.4 Server :
+## Installation on Ubuntu Server :
 <!-- Installation of Arclight Web Console FOR UBUNTU 18.04****************************************************************** -->

-Arclight Dashboard is a web-based front end for libvirt based KVM virtual machines.

-Before installing software, run the sudo apt update command to make sure you are installing from the latest repository information.
+Before installing software, run the ```sudo apt``` update command to make sure you are installing from the latest repository information.

 Installing the necessary packages
 On the Ubuntu server, install the QEMU + KVM hypervisor  using the following command:
 ```
 sudo apt install qemu-kvm libvirt-bin